 Prehung Doors

 Prehung doors are already in their own frame and install all at once.
 These doors are ideal for a new construction, replacement of a damaged door frame or a home requiring a weather-tight door.
-In addition to the frame, prehung doors also come with hardware, hinges and pre-cut door knob hole.
+In addition to the frame, prehung doors also come with hardware, hinges and a pre-cut door knob hole.
 Because they’re pre-assembled, a prehung door is easier to install (although it takes two people to handle the door because of its weight) and takes less time than a slab door.

 Slab Doors